-Loyola University Chicago undergraduates completing their first year of study at Loyola with a GPA of 3.6 or above are eligible to apply.
-Currently, the program is open only to Loyola University Chicago students.
-Applicants are expected to meet the following criteria: acceptable GPA, good disciplinary record, favorable recommendations from a faculty mentor and their academic advisor.
+Loyola University Chicago undergraduates who are in the first semester of their sophomore year of study at Loyola with solid academic achievement are eligible to apply.
+The Ricci Scholars Program is open only to Loyola University Chicago students.
+Applicants are expected to meet the following criteria: acceptable GPA, good disciplinary record, and favorable recommendations from both a faculty mentor and their academic advisor.

-The Director of the Ricci Scholars Program is Prof. Anthony Cardoza, Ph.D., of Loyola's Department of History.
-Interested students should schedule a session with Prof. Cardoza to outline their intended research proposal and to receive guidance and direction from him in bringing the proposal to fruition.
+The Director of the Ricci Scholars Program is Dr. Mine Cinar, of Loyola's Department of Economics and Center for International Business.
+Interested students should schedule a session with Dr. Cinar to outline their intended research proposal and to receive guidance and direction in bringing their proposal to fruition.